waynegramlich/Fab/docs/FabSolids.md

 ### <a name="fabsolids----extrude"></a>1.9 `FabMount.`extrude():

-FabMount.extrude(self, name: str, shapes: Union[FabGeometries.FabGeometry, Tuple[FabGeometries.FabGeometry, ...]], depth: float, contour: bool = True, tracing: str = '') -> None:
+FabMount.extrude(self, name: str, shapes: Union[FabGeometries.FabGeometry, Tuple[FabGeometries.FabGeometry, ...]], depth: float, contour: bool = True, debug: bool = False, tracing: str = '') -> None:

 Perform a extrude operation.
+Arguments:
+* *name* (str): The user name of the operation that shows up various generated files.
+* *shapes* (Union[FabGeometry, Tuple[FabGeometry]]):
+  Either FabGeometry the specifies the exterior, or multiple FabGeometry's where the first specifies the exterior and the are interior "holes".
+* *depth* (float): The depth (i.e. length) of the extrusion.
+(Default: True)
+* *contour* (bool):
+  If True, an exterior contour operation is scheduled; otherwise, no contour operation occurs.
+(Default: True)
+* *debug* (bool): If True, the extrude solid is made visble; otherwise it is not shown.

 ### <a name="fabsolids----pocket"></a>1.10 `FabMount.`pocket():

-FabMount.pocket(self, name: str, shapes: Union[FabGeometries.FabGeometry, Tuple[FabGeometries.FabGeometry, ...]], depth: float, tracing: str = '') -> None:
+FabMount.pocket(self, name: str, shapes: Union[FabGeometries.FabGeometry, Tuple[FabGeometries.FabGeometry, ...]], depth: float, debug: bool = False, tracing: str = '') -> None:

 Perform a pocket operation.
 Arguments: